A Global Bayesian Analysis of Neutrino Mass Data: Results of our analysis

 \paragraph{Posterior probabilities}

 For fixed mass ordering, cosmology, and prior on $\sub{m}{lightest}$, we show the \emph{posterior probability density} in the plane of the effective mass $|m_{ee}|$ controlling the $0\nu\beta\beta$ rate and the sum $\Sigma$ of neutrino masses in \figref{fig:meeSigma}.
-We combine the NO and the IO cases into subplots in a ``back-to-back'' manner.
 We also show theoretical envelopes bounding the regions in the $\Sigma$--$|m_{ee}|$ parameter space if the Majorana phases are varied within their full ranges while the relevant oscillations parameters are kept at their best fit values (dashed lines) or varied within their $3\sigma$ ranges (solid lines).

 Choosing the restrictive cosmological data sets forces $\Sigma$ (and by means of oscillation data also $\sub{m}{lightest}$) to be smaller, resulting in more probability mass shifted towards smaller values of $|m_{ee}|$.
 Another clear feature is the fact that a scale-free prior on $\sub{m}{lightest}$ leaves almost no probability mass in regions where $\Sigma \gtrsim \unit{0.1}{eV}$.
 Finally, we note that the highest probability density tends to be at the \emph{upper} ends of the allowed $|m_{ee}|$ ranges for a given $\Sigma$.
 This reflects the flat prior assumption on the Majorana phases, which makes it highly unlikely to get a cancellation of terms leading to vanishing $|m_{ee}|$~\cite{Lindner:2005kr,Merle:2006du,Maneschg:2008sf}.